MithunRajeev/19CS302_Module_1/Ex no_5.md

-# EX 5 C program to calculate the total marks, average, and percentage of marks obtained in seven subjects.
+# EX 5 C program to calculate the total marks, average, and percentage of marks obtained in six subjects.
 ## DATE:
 ## Aim:
-To write a C program to calculate the total marks, average, and percentage of marks obtained in seven subjects.
+To write a C program to calculate the total marks, average, and percentage of marks obtained in six subjects.

 ## Algorithm:
 1. Start.